CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/the-job-executor.md

 </process-engine>
 ```

-Job acquisitions have to be declared in Camunda 7's deployment descriptor, see [the container-specific configuration options]({{< ref "/user-guide/runtime-container-integration/_index.md" >}}).
+Job acquisitions have to be declared in Operaton's deployment descriptor, see [the container-specific configuration options]({{< ref "/user-guide/runtime-container-integration/_index.md" >}}).

 # Cluster Setups

-When running Camunda 7 in a cluster, there is a distinction between *homogeneous* and *heterogeneous* setups.
-We define a cluster as a set of network nodes that all run Camunda 7 against the same database (at least for one engine on each node).
+When running Operatonin a cluster, there is a distinction between *homogeneous* and *heterogeneous* setups.
+We define a cluster as a set of network nodes that all run Operatonagainst the same database (at least for one engine on each node).
 In the *homogeneous* case, the same process applications (and thus custom classes like JavaDelegates) are deployed to all of the nodes, as depicted below.

 {{< img src="../img/homogeneous-cluster.png" title="Homogeneous Cluster" >}}